 Can You Use Secured Business Loans for Any Purpose?

 Next, consider how you plan on using the money.
 Secured loans can sometimes be secured by the asset you intend to purchase with the borrowed funds.
 The most common example is new equipment.
-Purchasing the equipment gives the bank something to sell in the event of a default.
+Buying the equipment gives the bank something to sell in the event of a default.

 And since secured loans typically involve higher borrowing amounts, you may only be permitted to use the money for a specific purpose.
 If you planned on using the money for an arguably riskier investment, the institution might not have approved your application.